KainingSheng/mr-prostate-zone-classifier/README.md

   row1: patient_id,
   row2: sequence_id,
   row3: lesion coordinates as image col, row and slice number.
 Col and row are what pixel values in the x and y direction the lesion is       located at, respectively, while slice number is the n'th slice with the most cranial slice being slice zero,
-  row4: zone label (either PZ, TZ or AS),
+  row4: zone label (either PZ, TZ or AS) </br>
   See the existing csv-file (loadDataList.csv) for reference

 4) From the Google Drive link provided in the 'Weight' folder, download the pre-trained model weights and put the .h5 file in the 'Weight' folder on your local machine.